STENS66/Annual_Accounting/README.md

 For any questions or further assistance, you can contact me at the email address: app.sencie@gmail.com.

-Thank you for using "Annual Accounting"!
+Thank you for using "Simple Annual Accounting"!

 ---